ACADEMIC YEAR 2020-2021

-- Brown School (MPH, MSW, Public Health Sciences PhD, Social Work PhD, Joint programs)
+- George Warren Brown School (MPH, MSW, Public Health Sciences PhD, Social Work PhD + joint programs)

-- Sam Fox School of Design & Visual Arts (MFA in Visual Art, MArch, MLA, MUD, DrSU, Joint programs)
+- Sam Fox School of Design & Visual Arts (All MFA programs, MArch, MLA, MUD, DrSU + joint programs)

 - Arts & Sciences, including Division of Biology & Biomedical Sciences (MAEd, MAT, MFA, PhD)